 Environmental liabilities associated with historical mining and processing operations at the site are considered minimal because the site has already been closed in the modern era and it has achieved partial reclamation bond release.
-Current closure and reclamation financial sureties approved by the BLM and the Nevada Division of Environmental Protection ("NDEP") total approximately \$2.1 million and cover all unreclaimed historical mining, exploration and development operations at the Granite Creek Property.
+Current closure and reclamation financial sureties approved by the BLM and the Nevada Division of Environmental Protection ("NDEP") total approximately \$2.95 million and cover all unreclaimed historical mining, exploration and development operations for both underground and surface activities at the Granite Creek Property.

 No material environmental issues resulting from mining, exploration and development operations have been identified at the Granite Creek Property.
 The site is currently and will continue to be monitored in accordance with permit requirements.
-Osgood LCC is in good standing with all regulatory obligations under existing permits.
+Osgood LLC is in good standing with all regulatory obligations under existing permits.